contourpy/contourpy/docs/installation.rst

 The only compulsory runtime dependency is `NumPy`_.

-If you want to make use of one of contourpy's utility renderers int the :mod:`contourpy.util` module you will also have to install either `Matplotlib`_ or `Bokeh`_.
+If you want to make use of one of contourpy's utility renderers in the :mod:`contourpy.util` module you will also have to install either `Matplotlib`_ or `Bokeh`_.

 Installing from source